-This week jeweller and AAS Member Jo Garner reflects on how she is coping emotionally and the ways her feelings and patterns of life have altered during the past month.
+Jeweller and AAS Member Jo Garner reflects on how she is coping emotionally and the ways her feelings and patterns of life have altered during lockdown and the pandemic.

 Our Voices of Makers blog is a space to share experiences, information and ideas to support and inspire each other, and is part of our Rethinking our Rhythms programme.
 Please tell us your stories and thoughts – get in touch via instagram, twitter or online form.

 I’m being paid to stay at home and work on my own projects, it’s the artists dream and to a certain extent it is true.
 I have been doing this a bit.

 My main struggle is around structure.
 I can’t seem to create any and I swing between thinking it’s not important so long as I’m being productive somehow and that it is important and would make me far more productive.

 I feel a lot of guilt too.
 I want desperately to be able to help, but at the same time don’t feel I have the mental capacity for it.
 Things I do which do help, chat to friends pretty much daily, meditate around 10 minutes a day with the insight timer app, sometimes I go for a run, sometimes I do yoga, sometimes I go for a walk.
 I’m pretty into baking and food in general so I’ve been doing/eating a fair bit of that.

 A friend is working towards her coaching qualification and has been using me as a guinea pig and that has been very helpful.
 Spending an hour focusing on how to develop projects and listening to what’s holding me back and questioning why, has been invaluable.
 We’ve done this via Zoom once every two weeks.

 I’ve always written a lot, since I was a teenager as a form of self therapy so I’m still doing that, probably more often.
 It helps to empty my head.